Aik-202/aik-ecommerce-product-page/README.md

 - [Example resource 2](https://stackoverflow.com/questions/69228627/how-to-properly-check-the-current-index-of-an-array-in-a-react-map) - This helped me to add to get the index of an element from a .map array function.
 I really liked this pattern and will use it going forward.
 - [Example resource 3](https://www.w3schools.com/howto/howto_js_lightbox.asp) - This helped me in creating my lightbox feature.
 I really liked this pattern and will use it going forward.
 - [Example resource 4](https://stackoverflow.com/questions/54114171/how-to-play-an-mp3-once-onclick-in-react) - This helped me to add audio to the page when a new item gets added to the cart.
 I really liked this pattern and will use it going forward.
+- [Example resource 5](https://spacejelly.dev/posts/how-to-save-state-to-localstorage-persist-on-refresh-with-react-js/) - This helped me to use useEffect and localStorge to maintain cartItems data after refresh.
+I really liked this pattern and will use it going forward.

 ## Author